Packing Paper vs Bubble Wrap: It’s a Showdown

 When compiling your moving supplies, use both packing paper and bubble wrap.
 If you use these packing supplies correctly— first wrapping items in packing paper and then cushioning with bubble wrap— all of your belongings should survive the moving process in one piece.

 Got an upcoming move?
-Check out Brute Box’s affordable prices for bubble wrap and packing paper!
+Check out Boxbee’s affordable prices for bubble wrap and packing paper!